Become a Registered Nurse (RN) – Education, Licensure & Salary

 Step 3: Pass the National Council Licensure Examination (NCLEX) (Timeline Varies)

-Upon completing a nursing program, graduates are eligible to sit for the National Council Licensure Examination- Registered Nurse (NCLEX-RN) exam.
+Upon completing a nursing program, graduates can sit for the National Council Licensure Examination- Registered Nurse (NCLEX-RN) exam.
 This comprehensive exam measures a candidate’s fitness to provide entry-level care to patients.
-The test covers a wide range of subjects, from basic nursing concepts to more advanced topics such as pharmacology and pathophysiology.
-In order to pass the exam, students must demonstrate their understanding of these topics by answering multiple-choice questions and completing simulated patient care scenarios.
+The test covers many subjects, from basic nursing concepts to more advanced topics such as pharmacology and pathophysiology.
+To pass the exam, students must demonstrate their understanding of these topics by answering multiple-choice questions and completing simulated patient care scenarios.

 Step 4: Meet The Requirements For State Licensing